jacqueschuis/frontend-mentor/css-illustration/README.md

-# Frontend Mentor - Chat app CSS illustration solution
+# Frontend Mentor - Chat App CSS Illustration solution

 This is a solution to the [Chat app CSS illustration challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.